EunhoMoon/daily-commit-bot/README.md

 Help you avoid missing daily commits.
 I hope it helps with consistent motivation rather than cheating!

 (Come to think of it, even after I’m gone, this friend will keep planting grass...
-Hmm... this feels a bit dystopian, doesn’t it?)
+Hmm... this feels a bit dystopian, doesn’t it? 🤖)

 ## How to get started